Traffic-Aware Autonomous Driving with Differentiable Traffic Simulation: INTRODUCTION

-With a model of the traffic and its dynamics on a road network, the autonomous driving policy can directly optimize for {\em traffic flow, energy efficiency, and smooth acceleration}.
-Decades of traffic engineering research presents sophisticated mathematical equations modelling traffic, including car-following models~\cite{Treiber_Hennecke_Helbing_2000, Newell_2002, Wiedemann_1974, krauss}, traffic flow models~\cite{lighthill1955kinematic, gazis1961nonlinear, aw2000resurrection, zhang2002non} and theory~\cite{Kerner}.
-These mathematical models, though often too simplified to account for the uncertainty of driver behaviors, are computationally efficient and differentiable.
+As long as a model of the traffic and its dynamics on a road network are accessible, an autonomous driving policy can directly optimize for {\em traffic flow, energy efficiency, and smooth acceleration}.
+Decades of traffic engineering research present sophisticated mathematical equations modeling traffic, including car-following models~\cite{Treiber_Hennecke_Helbing_2000, Newell_2002, Wiedemann_1974, krauss}, traffic flow models~\cite{lighthill1955kinematic, gazis1961nonlinear, aw2000resurrection, zhang2002non} and theory~\cite{Kerner}.
+These mathematical models, though often too simplified to account for the uncertainty of driver behaviors, are computationally efficient, differentiable, and do not require data.
 One possibility is to model the traffic environment with a neural network, as in some of the latest work~\cite{Olayode_Tartibu_Okwu_2021, Diehl_Brunner_Le_Knoll_2019, Jiang_Luo_2022, Do_Taherifar_Vu_2019}.
-In this paper, we further propose to couple a learning-based traffic control algorithm with {\em differentiable} traffic models.
-With differentiability, we can use the gradients of forward traffic dynamics to guide the learning of a driving policy, so long as the policy has access to traffic information.
+Although these methods are more accurate than ODEs, they also require large amounts of data to generalize and are subject to problems associated with deep learning, such as bias and distributional shifts.
+In this paper, we couple a learning-based traffic control algorithm with {\em differentiable} ODE traffic models.
+We use the gradients of forward traffic dynamics to guide the learning of a driving policy, so long as the policy has access to traffic information.
+Minimal traffic information involves simulation states of position and velocity over time, which is further explained in Section~\ref{subsec:sim-definitions}.

-In our paper, we present a generalizable algorithm for {\em traffic-aware autonomous driving} through the use of {\em differentiable traffic simulation}.
-By coupling a driving environment with traffic simulation, the self-driving car can retrieve traffic information during training and learn behaviors which are both beneficial to its individual goals and other human-driven vehicles.
+We present a generalizable method for {\em traffic-aware autonomous driving} (TrAAD) which takes advantage of {\em differentiable traffic simulation}.
+By coupling a driving environment with traffic simulation, the driving policy can retrieve traffic information during training and learn behaviors that are both beneficial to individual and global goals.